dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
 steam
-boilers yeah
+boilers

 **Carlo Vicari:**
- everyone else is like the
+ everyone else is like
-the engineers blowing up the steam boilers in the basements and IOH gays doing the more modern engineering techniques with people signing off on all sorts of important stuff right
+the engineers blowing up the steam boilers in the basements and IOHK gays doing the more modern engineering techniques with people signing off on all sorts of important stuff right